philion/powerenv/man/powerenv.toml.1.md

 * `/home/user/code/project-b/.envrc`
 * `/home/user/code/project-b/subdir-a`

-In this example, the following .envrc files will not be implicitly allowed (although they can be explicitly allowed by running `direnv allow`):
+In this example, the following .envrc files will not be implicitly allowed (although they can be explicitly allowed by running `powerenv allow`):

 * `/home/user/code/project-b/subproject-c/.envrc`
 * `/home/user/code/.envrc`